COVID extension of P4O2

 State-of-the-art measurements in post-corona clinics

-Patients who have been admitted to hospital because of COVID-19 and those who consulted their GP after remaining ill for a long time after COVID-19, will be referred to a post-corona clinic where lung function tests, CT scans, questionnaires, and laboratory tests will be performed.
-For this P4O2-COVID study, additional tests will be performed in middle-aged patients when they visit the clinic approximately 3 and 12 months after their initial recovery from COVID-19.
+Patients who have been admitted to hospital because of COVID-19 and those who consulted their GP after remaining ill for a long time after COVID-19, were referred to a post-corona clinic where lung function tests, CT scans, questionnaires, and laboratory tests were be performed.
+For this P4O2-COVID study, additional tests were performed in middle-aged patients when they visit the clinic approximately 3 and 12 months after their initial infection.

-State-of-the-art measurements and analyzes that are applied within renowned scientific studies will be carried out in the 100 people participating in this study.
-For example, additional biological samples will be taken to perform various –omics measurements (a method to very extensively map biological and chemical process, for example, gene regulation, metabolism, or bacteria in the body) to gain insight into possible differences in the biological response of patients with long-term complaints.
+State-of-the-art measurements and analyzes that are applied within renowned scientific studies were performed in the 95 people participating in this study.
+For example, additional biological samples were taken to perform various –omics measurements (a method to very extensively map biological and chemical process, for example, gene regulation, metabolism, or bacteria in the body) to gain insight into possible differences in the biological response of patients with long-term complaints.
 The exposome of these patients will also be mapped.
 These are environmental and social factors which people experience in daily life, such as chemicals, air pollution, smoking, dietary intake, and physical activity.
-Participants will receive devices that measure their exposure and physical activity, for example a bracelet that collects substances from the environment.
-CT scans, which are part of standard care, will be analyzed using the latest artificial intelligence methods.
-Participants will also be offered an intervention focused on nutrition and physical activity that is expected to have a beneficial effect on quality of life.
+Participants received devices that measured their exposure and physical activity, for example a bracelet that collects substances from the environment.
+CT scans will be analyzed using the latest artificial intelligence methods.
+Participants were also offered an intervention focused on nutrition and physical activity that was expected to have a beneficial effect on quality of life.
 Furthermore, with the help of experimental cell models, laboratory research will help to identify factors and mechanisms that predict a more serious course of disease.
 Using big-data analysis, a pattern will be sought in the data that predicts who is susceptible to developing chronic complaints after the disease in future patients.

 About the consortium